 Remember our tid-bits and have fun swimming with your poodle!

 If you enjoyed this poodle post, you might also like:

 Check out the latest from our Blog:

 Adopting a new kitten or an older cat is an exciting adventure!
-There are a few steps we recommend you take before your new feline arrives in order to prepare your home for her properly.
+There are a few steps that we recommend you take before your new feline arrives in order to prepare your home for her properly.
 This post is all about steps to take for bringing home your new kitty cat.
-Bringing home a kitty can…
+Bringing home a kitty…

 Around 67% of households in the U.S. (or 85 million families) own a pet in the U.S., according to a survey conducted by the American Pet Products Association (APPA).
 Moreover, the vast majority of people consider their pets to be part of the family.
 Like their humans, however, pets have a carbon ‘pawprint’ that can be reduced…